-Happiness ProjectGiuseppe Bertuccio D’Angelo, the man behind the Happiness project, has set out on a journey around the world, looking for the secret of happiness.
-Over the course of a year, he will travel to all six continents with the aim of interviewing as many people as possible on the subject of happiness.
+Happiness ProjectGiuseppe Bertuccio D’Angelo, the creator of Progetto Happiness, set off on a world tour to discover the secret of happiness.
+He’s currently in Italy visiting all of our regions with the aim of interviewing as many people as possible about the topic of happiness.

-Every person interviewed will be asked 10 questions to help understand their ideas of the most sought-after, least classifiable state of mind.
-A large number of people from different cultures and social classes will be taking part in the project with their interviews.
-The same important questions will be asked from Alaska to Pakistan and from Tanzania to Japan: "What does your favourite memory smell like?
-What is the most precious item you possess? ..."
+All interviewees will be asked 10 questions to understand how the most coveted and least classifiable feeling is expressed.
+A large number of extraordinary people from different cultures and social classes will take part into the project with several interviews.
+From Sardinia to Molise, from Calabria to Piedmont, Giuseppe will ask the same important questions: "What does your most beautiful memory smell like?
+What is the most precious thing you have?

 But what does happiness mean to Giuseppe?

 "Right now, I think it's about being aware of things in our everyday life, which is difficult for me.
 It’s not every day that I manage to think of what makes me lucky.
 That doesn’t mean we have to be complacent: knowledge is just a starting point finding your own path, serenely” .